twolodzko/repl/README.md

 to be replaced by the command provided in a REPL command.
 If `@` is not given, the command is appended to the parameters.

-For example, oo create a REPL for sed run
+For example, to create a REPL for sed run

 ```shell
 repl sed @ src/main.rs